Glastonbury Festival Events Ltd

 17 - All GFEL stewards working on site are required to ensure their radios, tabards and other essential resources remain secured at all times, and any losses are reported immediately to the Steward Coordination Team via your team leader

+These are expensive and safety critical resources and loss or theft of such items is a considerable security risk.
 Depending on the circumstances, the cost of such lost items may be recovered out of your charity organisation’s donation.

 Staff Campsites

 18 - All GFEL stewards working on site are required to camp in their allocated specific staff campsite.
-Staff camping in public campsites is a licence breach and you cannot camp in the public campsites unless you are part of the campsite steward team for that field
+Staff camping in public campsites is a licence breach and you cannot camp in the public campsites unless you are part of the campsite steward team for that field.

 Positive Promotion of the Festival and Stewarding